 The Client uses this value to limit the number of publications that it is willing to process concurrently, it does not provide a mechanism to limit the QoS 0 publications that the Server might try to send.

-The Server MUST NOT send more than Receive Maximum QoS 1 and QoS 2 PUBLISH Packets for which it has not received PUBACK or PUBCOMP from the Server.
+The Server MUST NOT send more than Receive Maximum QoS 1 and QoS 2 PUBLISH Packets for which it has not received PUBACK or PUBCOMP from the Client.
 The Client MAY close the Network Connection if it receives more than Receive Maximum QoS 1 and QoS 2 PUBLISH Packets where it has not sent a PUBACK or PUBCOMP in response.

 The Server MUST NOT delay the sending of any packets other than PUBLISH Packets due to having sent Receive Maximum PUBLISH Packets without receiving acknowledgements for them.
 This might result in deadlock.
 The value of Receive Maximum applies only to the current Network Connection.

-If the Receive Maximum value is absent, then the Client MUST NOT close the network connection because it has received too many unacknowledged PUBLISH packets.
+If the Receive Maximum value is absent, then the Client MUST NOT close the Network Connection because it has received too many unacknowledged PUBLISH packets.

 See section 4.8 Flow Control for details of how the Receive Maximum is used.